gustl-arg/participate-now/README.md

 Even if you are short on time you can still be of help by contributing money to hire developers.

-Send us an email and we will discuss the details together.
+Send us an email from [here](https://bitdubai.com/wp/#GETINVOLVED) and we will discuss the details together.

 ### Would you prefer to contribute anonymously?

-Send bitcoins to this address:
+Donate bitcoins to this address:

 18DTmmN17EyWPdLXxJ5GVkTszR8RhQWMy1